eburakova/tic-tac-toe/README.md

 # tic-tac-toe
-A challenge that concludes our very first week of the Data science bootcamp at neue fische Developed by [me](https://github.com/eburakova) and [ddotplus](https://github.com/ddotplus)
+A challenge that concludes our very first week of the Data science bootcamp @ [neue fische](https://github.com/neuefische)

+Developed by [me](https://github.com/eburakova) and [ddotplus](https://github.com/ddotplus)

 ## Builds